Viaero Center: History

 In August 1998, plans were announced to build a hockey arena in Kearney, Nebraska.
 Plans were supercharged by a $3 million investment offer to help build the arena.
 During development, a dispute between developers and Buffalo County over if the county could have involvement in development began.
 It was ruled in 1999 that the county can have involvement in the project.

 Ground was broken in November 1999 with construction commencing shortly after.
 By early 2000, the private investment group involved in the project announced their intent to pull out of the project, largely due to the dispute with Buffalo County.
 The Kearney Arena officially opened on November 18, 2000 as the Tri-City Arena.

 The arena lost $2.1 million between 2001 and 2003.
 By 2004, their contract with the Tri-City Storm came into question, as they were unsure on if the arena would close or not.
 In 2004, the Tri-City Arena rebranded to the Kearney Event Center.
 Additionally, two firms, Global Entertainment Corp. and Compass Facility Management Incorporated, would take over as managers for the arena.

 In 2009, it was announced that the arena would change its name to Viaero Event Center, after failed negotiations with FirstTierBank and then-owner Kirk Brooks.

 Events

 Since its inception in 1998, Viaero Center was meant specifically to house sports teams.
 The 2016 USHL Clark Cup Champions Tri-City Storm have used it as its home arena since their founding in 2000.
 The arena also housed the former indoor football team, Tri-City Diesel from 2001 to 2004.
 The arena was also home to the basketball team Nebraska Cranes from 2005 to 2006.
-Viaero Center is also used to host the annual Freedom Fest.
+Viaero Center has also been host of an annual Freedom Fest.